michael-fonder/monodepth2/README.md

-# Monodepth2
+# Monodepth2 + Mid-Air dataloader

-This is the reference PyTorch implementation for training and testing depth estimation models using the method described in
+This is an adaptation of the reference PyTorch implementation for training and testing depth estimation models on the [Mid-Air dataset](https://midair.ulg.ac.be/) using the method described in

 > **Digging into Self-Supervised Monocular Depth Prediction**
 >